Health and wellbeing professionals can offer practical help and support at home.

 - counselling if you need support talking about your feelings

-- making your home safe, for example, fitting non-slip flooring
+- making your home safe e.g. fitting non-slip flooring

 - equipment like telephones with large keys